Branches of the economy

 The telecommunications network is completely digital and the most modern in Southeast Europe.
 The telecommunications market is liberalised, with several operators in landline and mobile telephony.
-A total of 66% of households have internet access, which is below the EU average, but above the level of some individual members.
+A total of 86% of households had internet access in 2021, which is below the EU average, but above the level of some members.

-In foreign trade, Croatia imports almost twice as many products as it exports.
-In 2011, products valued at EUR 9.6 billion were exported, whilst EUR 16.2 billion worth of products were imported.
-Croatia exports most products to Bosnia and Herzegovina, Austria, Italy, Germany, Slovenia, the United Kingdom, Serbia, Hungary and Russia, and imports most from Italy, Germany, China, Russia, Austria, Azerbaijan and Bosnia and Herzegovina.
+In foreign trade, Croatia imports more products than it exports, but the gap between exports and imports has recently been gradually shrinking.
+In 2021, products valued at EUR 18.4 billion were exported, whilst EUR 28.4 billion worth of products were imported.
+Croatia exports the most products to Germany, Italy, Slovenia, Bosnia and Herzegovina, the USA and Serbia, and imports the most from Germany, Italy, Slovenia, Hungary and Austria.

-In the service industries, the greatest share is held by tourism and related services.
+The greatest share in the service industries is held by tourism and related services.
 In this sector, the highest turnover is achieved by small and medium sized enterprises, but large enterprises still have the most employees.